Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Common Health Issues to Know About

-• eye concerns
+• eye issues

-• recurrent ear problems in moisture-prone coats
+• Recurrent ear issues in moisture-prone coats

 • digestive sensitivity